axelsimon/wg-reconnect-on-ping/README.md

 ## Usage

 First modify the script to make sure the $WG_TUNNEL variable is adequately defined for your setup.
-The script can then be launched as your current user when you need to stop your wireguard tunnel and have it start again as soon as possible:
+The script can then be launched as your current user when you need to stop your wireguard tunnel and have it started again as soon as possible:

 `./wg-reconnect-on-ping.sh`